CHOWDHM1PROG/progressive-betting-simulation/README.md

 Net profit: £1

-This example shows why the strategy can appear appealing.
-Small gains occur regularly.
+This example shows why the strategy can appear appealing, small gains occur regularly.
 However, a prolonged losing streak can quickly deplete the available balance.

 What This Program Does